 It was a bright sunny morning at Rinsey Cove, with the high tide acting against the black rock in this geological wonderland.
 I met fisherman Peter and another Peter, visiting Rinsey House with his family.
 It was good to see the house with its new roof, after watching the renovations during the last visit.

 Tales of whales in Cornwall, by Peter from Wales.

 Watching the sea against the rocks, approaching high tide at Rinsey Cove.

-I went to take a look under the covers and was able to interview Ben about his association to Rinsey Cove.
+I went to take a look under the covers and was able to interview Ben about his association with Rinsey Cove.
 The workmanship on the roof was impressive, as you can see by the still of Ben on the roof, so here’s a mention for the craftsmen, from proprietor Henri Blight, to Scott Hocking, Mark Peters and Ben Verry – thanks for your hospitality and the chat.

 Ben explains what the beach means to him.

 Looking down at Rinsey Cove, from the path above.